hadley/tidy-data/correspondence/2-response.md

 # Minor problems

+The following minor problems reported by the reviewers were resolved without need for discussion.

 > Abstract: "take in and take out" "input and output"

 > p.
 1 up 6: "subset" -> "component"